February 2023 v1.04

 21.2.
 The parties irrevocably agree that the courts of England and Wales shall have exclusive jurisdiction to settle any dispute or claim that arises out of or in connection with this agreement or its subject matter or formation (including non-contractual disputes or claims).

-This Licence has been entered into on the date stated in the Commercial Terms Sheet.
+This Licence has been entered into on the date stated in the Order Form.

 The Vendor or its Authorised Reseller will offer email support to Customer queries on the following basis: